charlesq34/pointnet2/README.md

         cd part_seg
         python train.py

-You can get processed ShapeNetPart dataset (XYZ, normal and part labels) can be found <a href="https://1drv.ms/u/s!ApbTjxa06z9CgQnl-Qm6KI3Ywbe1">here</a>.
+Preprocessed ShapeNetPart dataset (XYZ, normal and part labels) can be found <a href="https://1drv.ms/u/s!ApbTjxa06z9CgQnl-Qm6KI3Ywbe1">here</a>.
 Move the uncompressed data folder to `data/shapenetcore_partanno_segmentation_benchmark_v0_normal`

 #### Semantic Scene Parsing

-See README files and `scannet/train.py` for details.
+See `scannet/README` and `scannet/train.py` for details.

+#### Visualization tool
+We have provided a handy point cloud visualization tool under `utils`.
+Run `sh compile_render_balls_so.sh` to compile it and then you can try the demo with `python show3d_balls.py` The original code is from <a href="http://github.com/fanhqme/PointSetGeneration">here</a>.

 ### License
 Our code is released under MIT License (see LICENSE file for details).

-### Update Log
+### Updates
-2/23/2018: Added support for multi-gpu training for the classification task.
-No longer require manual data downloading to run `train.py`.
+02/23/2018: Added support for multi-gpu training for the classification task.
+02/23/2018: Adopted a new way for data loading.
+No longer require manual data downloading to train a classification network.
+02/06/2018: Added sample training code for ScanNet semantic segmentation.

 ### Related Projects